agelern/CV/README.md

 ## Alex Gelernter

-I'm an easy-going team player with a love for all things creative and puzzling.
-I've quickly become adept at every field I've found myself in due to my love of learning.
-"Let me find out." is my favorite phrase.
-Tech excites me because it combines creativity and logic oh so beautifully.
-And because it offers an opportunity for near-infinite learning.
+I'm a natural people-person, seamlessly fitting into any team with a positive vibe and a knack for finding joy in everyday tasks.
+My love for learning has led me to master various fields, and my newfound passion for coding and data at Makers Academy has added an exciting dimension to my skill set.
+I'm genuinely thrilled to bring my diverse experiences to the table, ready to contribute, grow, and keep learning in any role!

 ## Projects